-Turkish Airlines - the connecting flights masterNote: As of April 5th, 2019 Turkish Airlines moved all operations from Ataturk airport to Istanbul's new airport (IST).
-All flights from Ataturk airport are discontinued.
-Expext soon an article covering Istanbul's new mega airport.
+Turkish Airlines - the connecting flights masterNote: As of April 5th, 2019 Turkish Airlines moved all operations from Ataturk airport to Istanbul's new mega airport (IATA code: IST).
+All flights from Istanbul Ataturk airport are discontinued.
+You can check our article covering Istanbul's new mega airport.

 Turkish Airlines is the national carrier of Turkey and one of the largest airlines in Europe.
 With a fleet of 338 aircraft, it serves 296 destinations across the globe.
 Operating ouf of Istanbul Ataturk Airport (European side) and Istanbul Sabiha Gokcen Airport (Asian side), it serves as a natural link between Europe, Middle East and Asia.